dylanjcurran/dylanjcurran/README.md

-# Hi, I'm Dylan Curran 👋
+# Hello, I'm Dylan 👋

 I use GitHub primarily as a place to **publish finished projects** rather than for day-to-day version control.
 I do most of my coding locally, and I push here when a project reaches its final, presentable state.